ulink-deep-learning-club/ulink-deeplearningclub-handouts/README.md

 ## 📚 Lecture Series

-### L2: Computational Graphs, Backpropagation, and Gradient Descent
+### Lesson 2: Computational Graphs, Backpropagation, and Gradient Descent
 - **Topic**: Introduction to the fundamental concepts behind neural network training
 - **Content**:
   - Computational graphs as a framework for representing mathematical operations